JimDesu/basis-lang/spec.md

 Per &sect;9.10, overload resolution proceeds in three layers:

 1. **Argument-shape filter.** Eliminate candidates whose signature does not match the call's argument shape (arity, types, modes).
 2. **Most-specific-candidate ranking.** Among remaining candidates, prefer the one whose signature is most-specifically matched by the call.
-The specificity ordering is: type variables less specific than concrete types; broader buffer-backed types (`[N]`, `[]`) less specific than narrower (named domain, record).
+The specificity ordering is: type variables less specific than concrete types; broader buffer-backed types (`[n]`, `[]`) less specific than narrower (named domain, record).
 3. **Tie rejection.** If two candidates are equally specific (incomparable), the call is ambiguous and rejected with a static error.
 The user resolves via type annotation or via the `{C::method}` disambiguation form (&sect;9.10).

 The judgment form: